Free Shipping Over $150 Lower 48 States Details

 What is Baryta?

 Big Bend Baryta's whiteness comes from a special barium sulfate variant called blanc-fixe, which means permanent white.
 This material is in the coating.
 It is inert and lends stability to the paper's whiteness over time.
 The coating and base materials are free of acid, lignin, and fluorescent brightening agents.
-Palo Duro Baryta Fiber gives you all you need for true exhibition quality photographic prints.
+Big Bend Baryta 310 gives you all you need for true exhibition quality photographic prints.

 Ideal For: